Staff and registered students of the University of Surrey are members of the Library and can use the full range of services and resources

 Users must produce their campus or membership card if requested to do so by a member of staff.

-Loans and renewals may only be carried out in person using a valid campus or membership card, or online using a membership number and Library PIN
+Loans and renewals may only be carried out in person using a valid campus or membership card, or online via a username and password

 Borrowing regulations for different categories of users and materials are made available on the Library web pages and in printed Library guides.
 These have the status of Library regulations